About

 About me

-I am a final year PhD student at the University of Cambridge, working in the area of Machine Learning (ML) for healthcare advised by Prof. Mihaela van der Schaar.
-Currently, my work focusses on (re)building statistical intution for apparently elusive modern ML phenomena – such as double descent and the surprisingly good performance of heavily overfitted models.
+I am a Senior Researcher in Machine Learning at Microsoft Research Cambridge.
+Currently, I am primarily interested in (re)building statistical intution for modern ML methods and apparently elusive phenomena in deep learning – such as double descent and the surprisingly good performance of models that would appear to be heavily overfitted – as I strongly believe in the importance of demystification of the area.
 Most of my earlier research centered around how to best use ML to estimate personalized causal effects of treatments.
-Overall, I am broadly interested in many topics relating to causality, missing data, distribution shifts and statistical machine learning more generally.
+Overall, I am broadly interested in many topics relating to causality, missing data, distribution shifts and (essentially) all of statistical machine learning.
 You can find a selection of my work under the Publications page or on my Google Scholar Profile.
 Please feel free to reach out in case you want to discuss with me!
-Note: I am finishing my PhD in summer ‘24 and thus on the lookout for interesting future opportunities in ML Research…

 My professional background

 Albeit a ML researcher today, I am a statistician at heart – and most of my research therefore reflects my desire to connect ideas from (applied) statistics with machine learning.
 I hold a BSc in Econometrics and Operations Research (summa cum laude) and a BSc in Economics and Business Economics (summa cum laude) with specialisation in Policy Economics from the Erasmus University Rotterdam, and a MSc in Statistical Science (with distinction and prize for top performance in the cohort) from the University of Oxford.
-I also briefly worked as a data scientist evaluating the effectiveness of marketing campaigns, and as a research intern at Pacmed, a Dutch start-up bringing ML solutions to clinical practice.
+Between 2020 and 2024, I completed a PhD in Machine Learning at the University of Cambridge, advised by Prof. Mihaela van der Schaar.
+Before starting the PhD, I also briefly worked as a data scientist evaluating the effectiveness of marketing campaigns, and as a research intern at Pacmed, a Dutch start-up bringing ML solutions to clinical practice.

 Me, personally

-When not nerding out on stats and ML, I like to stay active.
-I’ve played waterpolo for 14 years (I earned half-blue status in both Oxford and Cambridge by representing both universities in some of the annual varsity matches) and – like every other Oxbridge student – have recently become infatuated with rowing & have therefore been women’s captain of Clare Hall Boat Club (my college in Cambridge) in 2022 and am now responsible for running the club’s social media.
-Occasionally, one may find me away from the water on a run or a hike.
+When not thinking about stats and ML, I like to stay active.
+I played waterpolo for 14 years (I earned half-blue status in both Oxford and Cambridge by representing both universities in some of the annual varsity matches) and – like every other Oxbridge student – became infatuated with rowing during my student time.
+One may sometimes find me away from water on a run or a hike.
 I am also always ready to binge-watch a good Netflix show and love good food & cooking.

 News!